donghui1119/SEW_Brain_Entropy/index.md

 <h1> Brain Entropy </h1>

 Thanks for you are interesting to our study.
-There is overview about this workshop,you also can download the <a href="https://github.com/donghui1119/SEW_Brain_Entropy/raw/main/SEW_Brain_Entropy_DonghuiSong.pdf"> PPT <a> about Brain and Entropy.
+Here is overview about this workshop,you also can download the <a href="https://github.com/donghui1119/SEW_Brain_Entropy/raw/main/SEW_Brain_Entropy_DonghuiSong.pdf"> PPT <a> about Brain and Entropy.
 I will update the content if I am free in the future.

 <h2> 1.Entropy from Thermodynamic to Brain Science </h2>